Carbon dioxide emissions calculator

 • Enter the appropriate figures into the quantity column - all fields are optional.
 If you usually work in metric, there's also a handy conversion feature below.

-• The number of tons of CO2 emissions will be displayed in the right hand column.
+• The number of tons of CO2 emissions will be displayed in the right hand column of the carbon footprint calculator.

-• At the bottom of the form, the total estimated amount of carbon dioxide emissions will be displayed as an annual and monthly figure.
+• At the bottom of the form, the total estimated amount of carbon dioxide emissions will be displayed as an annual and monthly figure in short tons (1 short ton = 2000 pounds).

 • Below the emissions figures will be the estimated number of trees needed to offset those emissions both annually and monthly.

-• Explanatory notes are below the calculator as to how those figures were obtained.
+• Explanatory notes are below the carbon calculator as to how those figures were obtained.

 Need to convert from metric?